deanishe/alfred-workflow/_sources/user-manual/update.txt

 .. danger::

-    If you are not careful, you might accidentally overwrite a local version of the worklow you're working on and lose all your changes!
+    If you are not careful, you might accidentally overwrite a local version of the workflow you're working on and lose all your changes!
 It's a good idea to make sure you increase the version number *before* you start making any changes.